ridiculous/grape-middleware-logger/README.md

   use Grape::Middleware::Logger
 end
 ```
 Using Grape with Rails?
-Add consistent logging and param filtering with
+Add consistent logging and parameter sanitization:
 ```ruby
 use Grape::Middleware::Logger, {
   logger: Rails.logger,